ncapdevi/FragNav/README.md

         showDialogFragment(dialogFragment);
         clearDialogFragment();
         getCurrentDialogFrag()

 ### Get informed of fragment transactions
-Have your activity impelment FragNavController.TransactionListener and you will have methods that inform you of tab switches or fragment transactions
+Have your activity implement FragNavController.TransactionListener and you will have methods that inform you of tab switches or fragment transactions

 A sample application is in the repo if you need to see how it works.